jmarin/geoserver/doc/en/user/source/restconfig/rest-config-api.rst

 .. note::

-   In GeoServer 1.7.x a namespace is used to group data stores, serving the same purpose as a workspace.
+   In G<eoServer 1.7.x a namespace is used to group data stores, serving the same purpose as a workspace.
 In 1.7.x the two are kept in sync.
 Therefore when adding a new namespace a workspace whose name matches the prefix of the namespace is implicitly created.